Philip J. Clark: Life and work

 Philip Clark was born on January 28, 1920, in Takoma Park, Maryland.
 He spent most of his childhood growing up in Chicago near Lake Michigan.
 Clark attended the University of Chicago and graduated in 1948 after serving a year and half in the U.S. Navy.
 Under the supervision of Dr. Lee R. Dice, Clark underwent his graduate studies.
 His efforts paid off and was award a M.S. degree in 1950 and a Ph.D. degree in 1953.
 Still at the University of Chicago, Clark went to the Institute of Human Biology till 1955 and work as a Junior Biologist.
 Soon after, he got a Postdoctoral Fellowship in Statistics.
 A year later, he started teaching at the University of Oklahoma.
 In 1957, Clark transferred to Michigan State University and joined their faculty.
 The department of Zoology recognized his talents and research and was soon promoted to a professor after 4 years.
 The National Science Foundation granted Clark to hold a Science Faculty Fellowship at the University of North Carolina and taught in the department of Biostatistics.
-He returned back to Michigan State University due to a year's sabbatical leave.
+He returned to Michigan State University due to a year's sabbatical leave.